-11 The rate of interictal discharges increases during NREM sleep

-(A) Inter-ictal discharges (IED) as detected by two automatic detectors [15, 27].
-(B) Discharge rate (red) across the night (hypnogram in grey), highlighting more IEDs during NREM sleep as compared to wakefulness (blue) or REM sleep (purple).
-Panel A reproduced with permission from [14] under the Creative Commons Attribution (CC BY) license.
+Fig. 20.2 The rate of interictal discharges increases during NREM sleep. a Inter-ictal discharges (IED) as detected by two automatic detectors [15, 27]. b Discharge rate (red) across the night (hypnogram in grey), highlighting more IEDs during NREM sleep as compared to wakefulness (blue) or REM sleep (purple).
+Panel A reproduced with permission from [14] under the Creative Commons Attribution (CC BY) license

-19 3.2 Sleep deprivation is a powerful trigger for seizures
+20.3.2 Sleep Deprivation is a Powerful Trigger for Seizures

-20 Invasive monitoring on the EMU provides a narrow time window (often

-21 between 4 to 7 days) to observe seizures and to determine the SOZ for

-- 22 subsequent surgical resection.
-In addition to tapering off the AEDs, (partial) - 23 sleep deprivation is another commonly employed tool to trigger seizures during - 24 monitoring [29, 30].
-Patients are typically kept awake or are only allowed to sleep

-1 for approximately four hours, e.g. from 2-6am.
-Seizures after sleep deprivation 2 do not occur immediately, but manifest within the subsequent 24 hours.
-The 3 precise mechanisms are not fully understood yet, but it has been argued that 4 sleep deprivation attenuates physiologic homeostasis for the excitatory-to-5 inhibitory balance; thereby, resulting in a net increase of excitation and 6 subsequent epileptic activity [30-32].
-In the context of iEEG sleep studies on e.g. 7 overnight memory formation, sleep deprivation constitutes a valuable control 8 condition that is already implemented in the clinical context.
-However, an 9 important confound is that it also sharply increases epileptic activity, which 10 might bias behavioral performance and electrophysiological signatures the next 11 day.
+Invasive monitoring on the EMU provides a narrow time window (often between 4 and 7 days) to observe seizures and to determine the SOZ for subsequent surgical resection.
+In addition to tapering off the AEDs, (partial) sleep deprivation is another commonly employed tool to trigger seizures during monitoring [29, 30].
+Patients are typically kept awake or are only allowed to sleep for approximately four hours, e.g. from 2 to 6 a.m.
+Seizures after sleep deprivation do not occur immediately, but manifest within the subsequent 24 h.
+The precise mechanisms are not fully understood yet, but it has been argued that sleep deprivation attenuates physiologic homeostasis for the excitatory-to-inhibitory balance; thereby, resulting in a net increase of excitation and subsequent epileptic activity [30-32].
+In the context of iEEG sleep studies on e.g. overnight memory formation, sleep deprivation constitutes a valuable control condition that is already implemented in the clinical context.
+However, an important confound is that it also sharply increases epileptic activity, which might bias behavioral performance and electrophysiological signatures the next day.

-13 3.3 The relationship of anesthesia and epileptic activity
+20.3.3 The Relationship of Anesthesia and Epileptic Activity

-14 General anesthesia induces a state of unconsciousness, often by increasing 15 inhibition in the brain [5].
-Common anesthetic agents like propofol bind to 16 GABAergic receptors, similar to benzodiazepines, which are also used as 17 anticonvulsants.
-Hence, anesthetic drugs are occasionally being used to treat a 18 status epilepticus, i.e. a continuous epileptic seizure.
-This has also strong 19 implications for intracranial EEG studies on general anesthesia.
-In contrast to 20 sleep studies, where epileptic activity can be sharply increased, IEDs are 21 typically strongly attenuated during general anesthesia; thus, potentially biasing 22 and hampering a direct within subject comparison between both neuronal states.
-23 However, most studies focused on the neuronal correlates of the loss-of-24 consciousness (LOC) under anesthesia and in this scenario a strong attenuation 25 of epileptic activity is desirable.
-From a clinical point-of-view, LOC from general anesthesia results from a maximum of inhibitory drive resulting in hyper synchronized medium to slow neural activity, while LOC during a seizure typically results from uncoordinated neuronal firing due to hyperexcitability.
+General anesthesia induces a state of unconsciousness, often by increasing inhibition in the brain [5].
+Common anesthetic agents like propofol bind to GABAergic receptors, similar to benzodiazepines, which are also used as anticonvulsants.
+Hence, anesthetic drugs are occasionally being used to treat a status epilepticus, i.e. a continuous epileptic seizure.
+This has also strong implications for intracranial EEG studies on general anesthesia.
+In contrast to sleep studies, where epileptic activity can be sharply increased, IEDs are typically strongly attenuated during general anesthesia; thus, potentially biasing and hampering a direct within subject comparison between both neuronal states.
+However, most studies focused on the neuronal correlates of the loss-of-consciousness (LOC) under anesthesia and in this scenario a strong attenuation of epileptic activity is desirable.
+From a clinical point-of-view, LOC from general anesthesia results from a maximum of inhibitory drive resulting in hypersynchronized medium to slow neural activity, while LOC during a seizure typically results from uncoordinated neuronal firing due to hyperexcitability.